Why do we want to write our own functions?

 Function argument defaults allow us to write very flexible functions which can have varying numbers of arguments.
 It only makes sense to use them for arguments where a sensible default can be chosen – there's no point specifying a default for the

 dna argument in our example.
-They are particularly useful for functions where some of the options are only going to be used infrequently.
+They are particularly useful for functions where some of the optional arguments are only going to be used infrequently.

-When writing code of any type, it’s important to periodically check that your code does what you intend it to do.
-If you look back over the solutions to exercises from the first few sections, you can see that we generally test our code at each step by printing some output to the screen and checking that it looks OK.
-For example, in section 2 when we were first calculating AT content, we used a very short test sequence to verify that our code worked before running it on the real input.
+When writing code of any type, it's important to periodically check that your code does what you intend it to do.
+If you look back over the solutions to exercises from the first few sections of this tutorial, you can see that we generally test our code at each step by printing some output to the screen and checking that it looks OK.
+For example when we were first calculating AT content, we used a very short test sequence to verify that our code worked before running it on the real input.

-The reason we used a test sequence was that, because it was so short, we could easily work out the answer by eye and compare it to the answer given by our code.
-This idea – running code on a test input and comparing the result to an answer that we know to be correct7 – is such a useful one that Python has a built-in tool for expressing it:
+The reason we used a test sequence was that, because it was so short, we could easily work out the answer manually and compare it to the answer given by our code.
+This idea – running code on a test input and comparing the result to an answer that we know to be correct1 – is such a useful one that Python has a built in tool for expressing it: